 Reports from Chapters to Headquarters

 In January, each chapter is required to submit to headquarters an outline of their planned or "wish list" activities for the year.
 Chapter officers are asked to use their best gauge of valuable programming that is achievable.
-This will assist the Chapter Vice President, District Vice Presidents and IDSA management to properly resource the overarching chapter program and individual chapters throughout the year.
+This will assist the Chapter Director, District Chapter Representatives and IDSA management to properly resource the overarching chapter program and individual chapters throughout the year.
 Chapter officers are also expected to maintain internal records of their income and expenses to compare against the income statements and general ledger details provided by headquarters.
 Chapters conducting events through Eventbrite or collecting payment through Square or other such services are asked to provide login details for their accounts to Bridget Brooks so she can generate the reports needed to substantiate revenue collected and properly assign them to the appropriate chapter, or to provide Excel spreadsheets of these reports to her upon completion of the revenue generating activity.
 Without these reports, a chapter's revenue cannot be identified and tracked in the general ledger.
 Inquiries about these reporting requirements may be directed to Jerry Layne.